wschpero/statastates/README.md

 # statastates

-statastates is a simple Stata module for adding U.S. state identifiers (abbreviation, name, and FIPS code) that may be missing from your dataset.
+statastates is a simple Stata module for adding U.S. state identifiers (abbreviation, FIPS code, and name) that may be missing from your dataset.

 ###Prerequisites